 The so-called 5-college system (compromised of Amherst College, Hampshire College, Mount Holyoke College, Smith College and the University of Massachusetts (Amherst) is a big part of western MA life.
 Students interested in any of these colleges may want to consider visits as a part of their exchange.
 Also nearby are Williams College and Bard College at Simon’s Rock.

 Students will live in home-stays with Academy or local families.

 Network students should fly into Bradley International Airport in Harford, CT.

-Exchanges not available during the third week of January due to exams.
+Exchanges not available during the second week of January due to exams.
 Two-week maximum.